WP-API/docs/using-the-rest-api/authentication.md

 [info]

-There's also a <a href="https://github.com/WP-API/Basic-Auth">Basic Authentication</a> plugin.
+There's also a [Basic Authentication](https://github.com/WP-API/Basic-Auth) plugin.

 Note that this plugin requires sending your username and password with every request, and should only be used for development and testing i.e. not in a production environment.